stkchan/de-project-pipeline-spotify/README.md

 1. Sign in to Azure Portal [`Azure Portal`](https://portal.azure.com/)
 2. Search **Resource groups** → Create.
 3. Subscription: pick yours.
-4. Resource group: e.g., `de-project-pipeline-spotify`.
+4. Resource group: e.g., `de-project-pipeline-spotify`
 5. Region: e.g., `south-east-asia` (region where RG metadata resides).
 6. (Optional) Tags: e.g., `env=dev`
 7. Review + create → Create.
 ---
 ### Create a Storage Account
-A Storage Account in Azure is the foundation for storing data in the cloud — it’s like a container for your data services.
+A Storage Account in Azure is the foundation for storing data in the cloud — it’s like a container for our data services.

 It provides access to multiple storage types under one account, such as:
 -  Blob Storage – for unstructured data like files, images, videos, logs